TravelXML/DAPPS-SOLIDITY-ETHEREUM-SMARTCONTRACTS/README.md

 * Run them on ethereum test network
 * Deploy them to ethereum test network
 * Connect to metamask wallet
-* Deploy  Smart Contracts to Rinkbay testnet
+* Deploy  Smart Contracts to Rinkbay testnet with Alchemy.
 * Use the ABI file for application communications

 ## Live Application